codepod-io/user-study/Manual.md

 To paste a scope, right click on the canvas and choose paste.
 The scope will be pasted into the right click position.

+You can copy and paste scopes across repositories.
+It will overwrite your system clipboard.

 ### Move a pod into and out of a scope

 Dragging the pods won't change the scoping, but there will be visual marks to highlight problems: